bozsahin/ling488-bogazici/projects/p2-word-order/README.md

     t p2.g p2.gold p2.exp

 6. Wait for training to finish.
+Should take less than a minute.

 7. Look at the temporary files directory using the ;-command.
 The most recent file with the prefix p2on and suffix .src is the trained grammar.